EU development policy

 How does Finland participate in the EU’s decision-making?

-Finland seeks to play a role at different levels to bring questions regarded important by Finland to the fore in EU development policy.
+Finland work at different levels to bring issues important for Finland to the fore in EU development policy:

-- Finland's Minister for Foreign Trade and Development attends the Foreign Affairs Council (FAC) when it meets to make decisions in EU development ministers configuration.
+• Finland’s Minister for Foreign Trade and Development attends the Foreign Affairs Council (FAC) when it meets to make decisions in its development configuration.

-- As for the preparation of decisions adopted in the Council of Ministers, Finland participates in working parties meeting at senior official level (including the Directorate-General for International Partnerships (DG INTPA) and the ACP Working Party, which concentrates on cooperation with the African, Caribbean and Pacific countries).
+• Finland participates in the preparation of decisions to be made by the Council of Ministers by attending working parties at senior official level, including the Directorate-General for International Partnerships (DG INTPA) and the ACP Working Party, which focuses on cooperation with the African, Caribbean and Pacific countries.

-In Finland, the Unit for Development Policy at the Ministry for Foreign Affairs is primarily responsible for preparative work and coordination of the national positions related to EU development policy and for communications about these to Parliament.
+In Finland, the Foreign Ministry’s Unit for Development Policy has primarily responsibility for the preparation and coordination of the national positions related to EU development policy and for informing Parliament on them.

 EU development policy is implemented by the European Commission and the European External Action Service (EEAS)